-The PVPlayer SDK could handle the reposition transition in one of several ways and PVPlayer SDK provides methods to configure this.
+The PVPlayer SDK could handle the reposition transition in one of several ways and the SetPlaybackRange() API provides options to configure this.
 One such configuration deals with repositioning for video with limited seek positions (e.g. M4v).
 In such video data, one cannot go and playback from any frame since frames are dependent on the previously decoded frame.
 Playback has to start from certain frames which are not dependent on previous frames.
 So when repositioning, if jump-to location is at one of these frames that are not dependent on the previous frame, then playback can continue from that frame.
 If not, then PVPlayer SDK must go to one of these non-dependent frames before the requested repositioning position and decode the frames in between before continuing playback.
 For best quality, PVPlayer SDK should always go to one of these independent video frames.
 But if availability of these independent frames are limited, PVPlayer SDK might take some time to decode the in-between frames.
 In such case, the better user experience might be to just decode from a dependent frame at the requested repositioning point while sacrificing video quality.
-To allow the PVPlayer SDK behavior for the transition to be configurable by the user, PVPlayer SDK provides a way to configure whether to always go to the independent frame or not and the size of window to look for the independent frames via the capability-and-configuration interface (refer to the next section).
+To allow the PVPlayer SDK behavior for the transition to be configurable by the user, the SetPlaybackRange() API provides a way to configure whether to always go to the independent frame or not via one of the optional parameters of the API, namely, "aSeekToSyncPoint".
+The default value of this boolean is true, which means that the PVPlayer SDK would always start from one of the independent video frames.
+To disallow this, and to start from the requested repositioning point, the user can set this boolean to false.
+The size of the window to look for the independent frames can be set via the capability-and-configuration interface (refer to the next section).
 If not always going to the independent frame, playback will start from a dependent frame unless there is an independent frame at the requested repositioning position.
 If always going to independent frame and the window is non-existent, then PVPlayer SDK will always look for the independent frame that is before the requested repositioning position.
 Between those two extremes, if the independent frame falls in the specified window then repositioned playback will start there.
 If such a frame is not found in the window, the first dependent frame past edge of the window would be used as the starting point for the repositioning.
 The diagrams below illustrate how the windowing works.
 In the first diagram, the independent frame (sync point) is outside of the window so PVPlayer engine will reposition to the edge of the window (new position).

-Figure 7: Independent Frame is Outside of Window
+Figure 6: Independent Frame is Outside of Window

-In the second diagram, the independent frame (sync point) is inside of the window so PVPlayer engine will reposition to the same position (new position)
+In the second diagram, the independent frame (sync point) is inside of the window so PVPlayer engine will reposition to the same position (new position).

-Figure 8: Independent Frame is Inside Window
+Figure 7: Independent Frame is Inside Window